 - Writer or journalist

 Media communications jobs and careers in media and entertainment exist in practically every sector.
 An applicant can find careers in media studies in education, legal, government, and literally any other sector that requires some aspect of communication.
+You can work in nonprofit, healthcare, human resources and more.
 Communications degree jobs are growing, and careers in media studies continue to evolve.

 The types of jobs in media available today encompass both old and new media, which means media communications jobs still value both new and traditional skill sets.
 For example, the types of jobs in media that rely on journalism still require someone to know the history and traditional methods of conveying news.